ManasviGoyal/ManasviGoyal/README.md

   <img align="right" top="750" height="280" width="310" alt="GIF" src="https://github.com/arsentieva/arsentieva/blob/main/code.gif?raw=true">
 </a>

+- 📚: I am a Masters student at Harvard University pursuing Computational Science and Engineering.
 - :mortar_board: I pursued Production and Industrial Engineering from Delhi Technological University with a minor in Computer Science
-- 💻 I am currently working at CERN as a Research Software Engineer.
+- 💻 I worked at CERN as a Research Software Engineer.
 Previously, I have interned at Princeton University, The University of Auckland, INSEAD, and EY.
 - 🌱 I’m fascinated with Software Development, Research, Open Source, and Machine Learning.
 - :deciduous_tree:	I actively work towards empowering women in technology and volunteer for various social causes
 - :telescope: I love reading about Space and Astronomy.